PerttuHamalainen/MediaAI/README.md

 ### Course Structure Overview

-There will be **lectures on 7+ mornings from Tue-Fri**, and the remaining time is devoted to **project work** that can be done alone or together with a pair or group.
+There will be **lectures and exercises on 7+ mornings from Tue-Fri** from **9.15-12h**, and the remaining time is devoted to **project work** that can be done alone or together with a pair or group.
 The teachers will be there to provide personalized assistance.
 The exercises and project work are designed to scale for a broad range of skill levels.
 An overview below:

 |  | Monday | Tuesday | Wednesday | Thursday | Friday |
 | --- | --- | --- | --- | --- | --- |